astronomer/astro-docs/enterprise/v0.23/02_develop/01_cli-quickstart.md

 > **Note:** Once you run this command once, it should stay cached and allow you to just run `$ astro auth login` to authenticate more easily in the future.

-## Next Steps: Apply Changes using the CLI
+## Apply Changes to your Airflow Project

 As you develop locally, it's worth noting that some changes made to your image are automatically applied, while other changes made to a certain set of files require rebuilding your image in order for them to render.